Skip to content

 Resource Definitions¤

-Here the mechanics for defining resources.
+Here the mechanics for defining resources are given - for developers of new apps.

 Those must be defined in <namespace>/operations/resources.py files.